 The "Oh-Kay Plumbing" van that Harry and Marv drive has a slogan that says "Your flood control experts".
 This is funny because they call themselves the Wet Bandits, and leave the water running after robbing houses.

-From 1993 to 1996 and again in 1998, N.B.C. aired 'Home Alone' during the 8/7c time slot on Thanksgiving evening as part of their holiday promotion (Jurassic Park (1993) aired in its place in 1997 and 'Home Alone' aired on N.B.C. a week before Christmas).
-The film would air on N.B.C. until 1999, in which it aired the Sunday after the Thanksgiving week-end in 1999, in which it was the last time it aired on N.B.C.
-The film also aired on Thanksgiving for twenty-four hours on F.X. in 2009.
+From 1993 to 1996 and again in 1998, NBC aired 'Home Alone' during the 8/7c time slot on Thanksgiving evening as part of their holiday promotion (Jurassic Park (1993) aired in its place in 1997 and 'Home Alone' aired on N.B.C. a week before Christmas).
+The film would air on NBC until 1999, when it aired the Sunday after Thanksgiving weekend in 1999, when it was the last time it aired on NBC.
+The film also aired on Thanksgiving for 24 hours on FX in 2009.

 Chris Columbus wanted the booby-trap with Marv getting hit in the face with a household object sent down the laundry chute, but he couldn't think of one to use, so his brother-in-law suggested a clothes-iron.